caltechlibrary/dibs/README.md

 git clone --recursive https://github.com/caltechlibrary/dibs
 ```

-If you want to get the `develop` branch as well, the easiest approach may be instead to use the script [`git-clone-complete`](https://github.com/mhucka/small-scripts/blob/main/git-scripts/git-clone-complete) for doing deep clones of github repositories:
+If you want to get the `develop` branch as well, the easiest approach may be instead to use the script [`git-clone-complete`](https://github.com/mhucka/small-scripts/blob/main/git-scripts/git-clone-complete) for doing deep clones of GitHub repositories:

 ```sh
 git-clone-complete https://github.com/caltechlibrary/dibs